Microphone tips for presenters in the classroom

 Uploaded Image (Thumbnail)

-• Place the microphone with the display screen facing toward you as you drop the microphone into the charging port.
+Place the microphone with the display screen facing toward you as you nestle the microphone into the charging port.

-• You will feel the pack click into place with little resistance.
+You should feel the microphone click into place with little resistance.

 Uploaded Image (Thumbnail)